Maine COVID-19 hospitalizations rise, and bed capacity is closely watched

 Although Maine’s cases, hospitalizations and deaths have been rising sharply over the last month, the state is still faring better than many others.
 Maine’s rate of infection is the second-lowest behind Vermont.
 Maine also still has sufficient hospital bed capacity at this point, although some hospitals have begun preparing to convert regular beds to critical care beds if needed.
 The state also has plans for two alternative care sites, or field hospitals, that can be set up on short notice.

-Throughout the country, there have been more than 12 million infected with COVID-19 and more than 260,000 deaths.
-The U.S. CDC said Friday that deaths could top 320,000 by mid-December, in part due to expected spikes from holiday travel.
+Throughout the country, there have been more than 13 million infected with COVID-19 and more than 264,000 deaths.
+The U.S. Centers for Disease Control and Prevention said Friday that deaths could top 320,000 by mid-December, in part due to expected spikes from holiday travel.
 Many of those who traveled were college students who won’t be allowed to return to campus until the new year.

-Accross the University of Maine System, there were 110 positive cases among more than 30,000 students, faculty, and staff.
+Across the University of Maine System, there were 110 positive cases among more than 30,000 students, faculty and staff.
 Of those, 101 were associated with the flagship campus in Orono.
 All are in isolation until their symptoms have passed and they are no longer considered infectious.

 Shah also cautioned Mainers not to allow a negative test result to provide them with a false sense of security that leads to riskier behavior.
 He said a negative result, while encouraging, should be viewed as “a snapshot” that does not offer an “ironclad guarantee” of health.